fengyiqi/cfd_practice/doc/README.md

 - define eos as a member for simulation definition.
 - adapt the solver, accordingly.
 - first time to log the development.

+### Jun.
+19, 2022
+- reformat the userspecification, ease the loop for equations
+- implement first order reconstruction scheme
+- for case parameters, move get functions to base class
+- add more comments